Always knowing when to

 INSIDE: Wondering how to grow kale in a small garden?
 Discover why it’s a great choice for square foot gardens or raised beds.
 Learn how to space, plant, and grow it.

 I never understood the appeal of kale until a fellow gardener (who I can only describe as a kale whisperer) showed me his kale.

-He had two varieties growing side by side: one was a crinkly leafed, Siberian kale, the other, a Tuscan kale with elongated, bumpy leaves.
+He had two varieties growing side by side: one was a crinkly leafed, Siberian kale, and the other, a Tuscan kale with elongated, bumpy leaves.

 He pointed out that Siberian kale is very cold-hardy but you must cook the mature leaves to eat them, while the baby Tuscan is good in salads and tastes a lot like spinach.

 After plucking a few tender, young leaves and tasting them right there in the garden, I was hooked!